-Source: U.S. Census Bureau, Population Division, 2009 released September 2011; 2010-2018 released December 2019 (the most recent information available as of January 13, 2020).
+Source: U.S. Census Bureau, Population Division, 2009 released September 2011; 2010-2018 released December 2019 (the most recent information available as of January 8, 2021)

 Major industries in the State include oil and natural gas production, tourism and retail, healthcare, government and mining.
 Major federally funded scientific research facilities in Los Alamos, Albuquerque and White Sands are a notable part of the State's economy.
-In 2018 (the most recent information available), the largest employment sector in the State was government (comprising approximately 18.4% of the State's workforce), followed, in order, by health care and social assistance; retail trade; accommodation and food services; and professional, scientific and technical services.
-For the twelve-month period ended December 31, 2018, total average employment in the State increased by 1.6% as compared to the same twelve-month period ending December 31, 2017.
-The following table sets forth information on employment by industry over the period of 2009 through 2018, the most recent figures available.
+In 2019 (the most recent information available), the largest employment sector in the State was government (comprising approximately 18.9 percent of the State's non-farm workforce), followed, in order, by health care and social assistance; retail trade; accommodation and food services; and professional, scientific and technical services.
+For the twelve-month period ended December 31, 2019, total average employment in the State increased by 1.8 percent as compared to the same twelve-month period ending December 31, 2018.
+The following table sets forth information on employment by industry over the period of 2009 through 2019, the most recent figures available.

 (2) As of July 1 (except for 2010 data which is as of April 1).
 Except for 2010 data, population figures are stated as intercensal estimates.
-Estimated census figures are not yet available for 2019.

-TABLE 22 Total New Mexico Full-Time And Part-Time Employment by North American Industry Classification System 2009-2018
+TABLE 21 Total New Mexico Full-time and Part-time Employment by North American Industry Classification System 2010-2019